 - 1 cup chopped white onion

-- 2 -3 cup chopped cauliflower (add as much or little as you’d like).
+- 2 -3 cups chopped cauliflower (add as much or little as you’d like).

 - 1 tsp minced garlic

-- 2 chipotles in adobo, chopped, found on Spanish or Mexican foods aisle or, ½ cup to 2/3 cup hot chipotle salsa may be substituted.
+- 2 chipotles in adobo, chopped, found in the Spanish or Mexican foods aisle, or substitute ½ cup to 2/3 cup hot chipotle salsa.